pettinato/presentations/process/README.md

 Anything that needs to be monitored (like a running Ec2 instance) gets a reminder.
 Sometimes for months in the future.

+# When I write SQL...
+Ok, I come up with a query that pulls some data.
+I always ask my self,

+* Is this a one-off?
+  * Store it into monthly.sql file for easy lookup later
+  * This is the default behavior with any SQL written.
+* Is this project specific?
+  * Store it into the repository where this code is stored.
+  * Sometimes this helps with debugging in the future, and sometimes it's just documentation.
+* Is this a generic dataset that could be used by other teams?
+  * Great!
+Write a confluence page and make sure everyone is aware of its' existence.